ecovillage/compostr/README.md

+# Compostr is heavily WIP!

 # Compostr

-Compostr is extracted code from the `wp_event` gem, a solution to feed a specific wordpress instance with specific Custom Post Type instances.
+Compostr is extracted code from the [`wp_event` gem](https://github.com/ecovillage/wp_event), a solution to feed a specific wordpress instance with specific Custom Post Type instances.

 Its a heavy WIP.

 Compostr is a somewhat weirdly engineered wrapper to decorate ruby classes such that they can be pushed to (or fetched from) a wordpress installation that defines corresponing CPTs (Custom Post Types).

+Licensed under the GPLv3+, Copyright 2016, 2017 Felix Wolfsteller.

 ## Installation